bahulneel/Euler.Clojure/README.md

 # Euler.Clojure

 [Project Euler][euler] is a growing set of mathematical problems that are often used as a playground in which to learn new programming languages.
-Currently, I'm leaning [Clojure], and this project contains my Clojure-based solutions to the problems of Project Euler.
+Currently I'm learning [Clojure] and this project contains my Clojure-based solutions to the problems of Project Euler.

 The solutions are nested in a directory structure according to the problem number.